systemd/systemd/docs/BUILDING_IMAGES.md

-   is not reset, and carries a valid ID every instance of the system will come up with the same ID and that will likely lead to problems sooner or later, as many network-visible identifiers are commonly derived from the machine ID, for example IPv6 addresses or transient MAC addresses.
+   is not reset, and carries a valid ID every instance of the system will come up with the same ID and that will likely lead to problems sooner or later, as many network-visible identifiers are commonly derived from the machine ID, for example, IPv6 addresses or transient MAC addresses.

 2. Remove the `/var/lib/systemd/random-seed` file (see
    [`systemd-random-seed(8)`](https://www.freedesktop.org/software/systemd/man/systemd-random-seed.service.html)),